 - Fully programmable out to 24 hours in advance.

-- Compact wall-mounted design is a space saver for smaller homes.
+- The compact wall-mounted design is a space saver for smaller homes.

-- Ductless system makes for easy installation and maintenance.
+- A ductless system makes for easy installation and maintenance.

-- Automatic restart reboots the system to last settings after power outage.
+- Automatic restart reboots the system to the last settings after a power outage.

 - The system has a wide range of potential indoor temperature settings from a low of 62 to a high of 90 F.

-- Heat pump feature will work effectively within an outdoor temperature range of 5 to 86 F.
+- The heat pump feature will work effectively within an outdoor temperature range of 5 to 86 F.

-- Robust customer support system allows for years of trouble free performance.
+- A robust customer support system allows for years of trouble-free performance.

 - All components are UL tested and approved.

 - The instruction manual is not very helpful.